 Pack for the trip

 Before you set out for your group motorcycle ride, check the weather.
-Be prepared for wet weather with a change of clothes and waterproof riding gear.
+Be prepared for driving in fog or wet weather with a change of clothes and waterproof riding gear.
 According to the Insurance Information Institute, motorcycle accidents can quickly become serious, so every rider should have a cell phone to call for help if something happens.
 At least one rider should pack a first aid kit adequate for the group.